Ulfzerk/logseq_notes/pages/Zero shot classification.md

 	- Uses pre-trained language model
 	- Can be thought of as an instance of transfer learning which generally refers to using a model trained for one task in a different application than what it was originally trained for.
-	  This is particularly useful for situations where the amount of labeled data is small -
+	  This is particularly useful for situations where the amount of labeled data is small
+	- It is seem to be an emergent feature of [[LLMs]]
+	-
 - **Useful for:**
 	- When we have small amount of labeled data
-- What is a diffrence between Zero shot classification and single/one few-shot classification #card
+- **What is a difference between Zero shot classification and single/one few-shot classification** #card
 	- In single/one/few shot classification, these tasks include a single or a few examples of the selected task.